codacy-badger/movies/README.md

 ## Built with

-All I use to create this app.
+What I use to create this app.

 ### Technology